belgrades/GettingCleaningDataProject/CodeBook.md

-+ I already put the folder of the data in the repository (
++ I already put the folder of the data in the repository (UCI HAR Dataset)

-+	The attached R script (run_analysis.R) performs the following to clean up the data:
+Run_analysis.R Opens the data and creates 2 tidy datas according to instructions

-* 1. Merges the training and test sets to create one data set, namely
+1. Merges the training and test sets to create one data set, namely

-+	train/X_train.txt with test/X_test.txt -- the result is a 10299 x 561 data frame,
+	train/X_train.txt with test/X_test.txt -- the result is a 10299 x 561 data frame,
-+	as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561")
+	as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561")

-+	train/subject_train.txt with test/subject_test.txt -- the result is a 10299 x 1 data frame with subject IDs,
+	train/subject_train.txt with test/subject_test.txt -- the result is a 10299 x 1 data frame with subject IDs,

-+	train/y_train.txt with test/y_test.txt -- the result is also a 10299 x 1 data frame with activity IDs.
+	train/y_train.txt with test/y_test.txt -- the result is also a 10299 x 1 data frame with activity IDs.

 * 2. Reads file features.txt and extracts only the measurements on the mean and standard deviation
 +	for each measurement.